redsofa/unsupervised-online-regression/README.md

 ## 3 - Environment Variables inside Conda <env_name> context

 - IMPORTTANT !!
 Make sure you are in the project's root
-- Copy/paste the content below run in a terminal
+- Copy/paste the content below in a terminal and hit enter to run them

 ~~~
 ROOT_DIR="$(pwd)" && \